chisophugis/lbd/source/otherinst.rst

 Summary
 --------
 We support most of C operators in this chapter.
-Until now, we have 3372 lines of source code with comments.
+Until now, we have around 3400 lines of source code with comments.
 With these 345 lines of source code added, it support the number of operators from three to over ten.